 Can I contribute to my HSA in addition to the annual District contribution?
 Yes, subject to annual contribution limits determined by the IRS.

 How do I make contributions to my HSA?
-Each year during Open Enrollment, you elect how much of a HSA contribution you want directed to your HSA at Landmark Bank.
-You can also contribute directly to your HSA at Landmark Bank by contributing online, mailing deposits, or making deposits in person.
+Each year during Open Enrollment, you elect how much of a HSA contribution you want directed to your HSA.
+You can also contribute directly to your HSA by making deposits in person.

 How do I begin or change my current contribution?
-If you would like to begin or change your current HSA contribution, contact our office to request the electronic HSA change form.
+If you would like to begin or change your current HSA contribution, you need to log into your BenefitFocus online portal and click on the HSA link in the left side menu.

 What is the annual maximum I can contribute to my HSA?
 HSA contribution maximums in 2020 are $3,550 for single coverage and $7,100 for family coverage.
 Additional catch-up contributions up to $1,000 are allowed for those age 55 and older.
 The HSA catch-up contribution limit is not reduced for the year in which the individual reaches age 55 if he or she reaches age 55 after Jan.
 1. For example, an individual who is HSA-eligible for all of 2018 and who turns age 55 on Dec.
 1, 2020, may make a full $1,000 catch-up.